 - Drizzle each deconstructed pie liberally with the chocolate ganache.

 - Top the strawberries and ganache with a healthy dollop of cinnamon whipped cream.

-Should you have any questions regarding this recipe for Deconstructed Strawberry Pie, or anything else you’ve seen on my site, please don’t hesitate to contact me directly, or leave me a comment in the comment section below.
-It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!
+Should you have any questions or comments regarding this recipe or anything else you’ve seen on my site, please don’t hesitate to reach out to me.
+It is always my distinct pleasure to get back with a reply just as soon as I possibly can!

 Until we eat again, I hope you have a delicious day!